 CSCE Dental Hygiene Practice Exam

-Question: 1 / 400
+1 / 20

 Get further explanation with Examzify DeepDiveBeta

-To reduce tooth sensitivity
+To reduce treatment costs

 Next Question